bucalein/ArduinoVM/README.md

-ArduinoVM is a framework for hardware testing: it provides a x86 like virtual machine environment to run programs on the board's RAM of the AVR microcontroller instead of the FLASH memory:
+ArduinoVM is a framework for hardware testing: it provides a x86 like virtual machine environment to run programs on the board's RAM of the AVR microcontroller instead of the FLASH memory.

-this allows you to test the code fast, and preserve the flash memory,

 Not all Arduino functionalities are supported at the moment except for digitalRead, digitalWrite, pinMode, Serial print and timing functions.